torodean/Antonius-MIA/README.md

 1) via terminal:  cd ../Antonius-MIA/bin

-**NOTE** There are currently some features of MIA that work on Windows ONLY.
-Therefore these will have to be commented out to compile on linux.

 2) compile using
 g++ -Wall -std=c++14 MIAmain.cpp MIAprogram.cpp MIAcommands.cpp D3CEncrypt.cpp D3CEncryptPW.cpp D3CMath.cpp MIAEncrypt.cpp -o MIA